-Four episodes in each of the classroom transcripts were identified as student-generated extreme cases, providing evidence that students can engage in spontaneous extreme case reasoning within the context of a classroom discussion.
-All but one of these eight student-generated episodes were accompanied by depictive gestures that appeared to depict either motion or force, indicating that dynamic imagery was involved.
+In addition to our analysis of the transcript from with the above exemplars were drawn, a number of episodes of extreme case reasoning were identified in another class transcript in which students used extreme cases to evaluate whether an inert object could exert a force onto an object resting upon it as they began to develop a model of normal forces.
+In particular, four episodes in each transcript were identified as student-generated extreme cases, providing evidence that students can engage in spontaneous extreme case reasoning within the context of a classroom discussion.
+All but one of these eight episodes were accompanied by depictive gestures that appeared to depict either motion or force, indicating that dynamic imagery was involved.